Enable SVG Support in WordPress

 Alternatively, you can access your site’s files using a File Transfer Protocol (FTP) application such as FileZilla.

-Either way, it’s best to create a child theme or switch to a development environment before doing any major work on your website.
+Either way, it’s best to create a child theme or switch to a local development environment before doing any major work on your website.
 This will keep your live site safe from harm while you’re making changes.

-Step 2: Add a Code Snippet
+Step 2: Add a code snippet

 Next, you’ll need to add the following snippet of code to your functions.php file: